MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/export-import-app.md

 ## Resources included in the package

 > [!IMPORTANT]
-> - Export and import functionality of a canvas app package is not meant for the application lifecycle management (ALM).
-For ALM capabilities in Microsoft Power Platform environments, use Common Data Service and solutions.
+> - For application lifecycle management (ALM) capabilities in Microsoft Power Platform environments, use Common Data Service and solutions instead of the canvas app package export and import.
 More information: [ALM overview](https://docs.microsoft.com/power-platform/alm/overview-alm).
-> - [Common Data Service solution packages](../common-data-service/solutions-overview.md) are different from the canvas app export and import packages and these packages are not compatible with each other.
+> - Canvas app packages can't be used with [Common Data Service solution packages](../common-data-service/solutions-overview.md) as both packages are incompatible with each other.

 An app can consume different resources.
 For example, most apps use connections.
-Other apps may use Power Automate, have custom connectors or connect using gateways to on-premises resources.
+Other apps may use Power Automate, have custom connectors, or connect using gateways to on-premises resources.
 Some apps may also use Common Data Service customizations.

 The following table explains different resource types, supportability, and import options.